 Colorado Workers’ Compensation Insurance Requirements and Forms

-Businesses with employees are required to carry Workers’ Compensation Insurance coverage through a commercial carrier, on a self-insured basis, or through the Colorado Department of Labor and Employment Workers’ Compensation webpage.
+Contractors with employees are required to carry workers’ compensation insurance coverage through a commercial carrier, on a self-insured basis, or through the Colorado Department of Labor and Employment Workers’ Compensation webpage.

 Colorado General Contractors License Search

 To look up and verify any professional or business license in Colorado, use the DORA License Lookup provided by the Colorado Department of Regulatory Agencies.